Handling Data as RPC¶

 2. Register Data Processor¶

-Register the data processor with your flow in Program.cs
+Register the data processor with your flow in Program.cs:

-var agent = new Agent("Legal Contract Agent");
+var agent = new AgentTeam("Legal Contract Agent");

 // Add flow

-var flow = agent.AddFlow<LegalContractFlow>();
+var flow = agent.AddAgent<LegalContractFlow>();

 flow.SetDataProcessor<DataProcessor>(); // Register the data processor